sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 -----------------------

-Sphinx automatically creates index entries from all object descriptions (like functions, classes or attributes) like discussed in :ref:`domains`.
+Sphinx automatically creates index entries from all object descriptions (like functions, classes or attributes) like discussed in :doc:`/usage/restructuredtext/domains`.

 However, there is also explicit markup available, to make the index more comprehensive and enable index entries in documents where information is not